Showing posts with label atlantic. Show all posts

 1974 ~ Summer Savannah, Georgia

-The trip took a little over nine hours.
+The trip took about 9 hours.
 We only stopped to eat and to use the restroom.

-The boys played with their toy soldiers and hot wheel cars on the ride.
+The boys played with their toy soldiers and Hot Wheels cars on the ride.

-When we arrived my sister had dinner ready.
-We ate and sat back to watch some TV, while the kids enjoyed playing outside.
+When we arrived, my sister had dinner ready.
+We ate and sat back to watch some TV while the kids played outside.

 The kids enjoyed building sand castles and darting in and out of the Atlantic Ocean.